 Carmen Maria was born in Venezuela into a traditional Spanish Colonial family, in which education, hard work and giving back were priorities, and began her charity work as a young girl in her church youth program.
 When Carmen was just 16 years old, just like in a Hollywood movie, the president of the Miss Venezuela pageant discovered her.
 Her beauty and elegance earned her the titles of Miss Venezuela, Miss South America, and Second Runner-Up in the Miss Universe Pageant in 1984.
 Carmen Maria immediately put her celebrity to use in the service of others, and created the foundation “Las Misses” to help pediatric hospitals in Venezuela, Ecuador, and Peru.

-In May 1988, Carmen Maria moved to the United States to continue their education.
+In May 1988, Carmen Maria moved to the United States to continue her education.
 In 1991, she was awarded degrees in Broadcasting and Spanish, Magna Cum Laude, at East Tennessee State University.
-Proof positive that beauty and brains are not mutually exclusive! .
+Proof positive that beauty and brains are not mutually exclusive!

 In 1995, her career took a different path when she became pregnant with her first daughter.
 She now has three beautiful children: Alexandra Isabel, Carmen Maria and Juan Diego.
 Her family is the most important aspect of her life.
-The education of her children is her first priorities.
-Today, Carmen Maria continues to serve the Houston community through many charitable organizations. .
+The education of her children is her top priority.
+Today, Carmen Maria continues to serve the Houston community through many charitable organizations.